-The first year resident rotates on the General Surgical Services at Riverside University Health System (RUHS).
-In addition, the PGY-1 will rotate through the Surgical Subspecialties Surgical Critical Care, Transplant Surgery, Anesthesia, as well as a 1 month Surgical Education rotation.
-The major goal of the PGY-1 year is to develop entry-level skills, knowledge, and abilities while managing the surgical patient.
+The first- year resident rotates on the General Surgical Services at Riverside University Health System (RUHS).
+In addition, the PGY-1 will rotate through the surgical subspecialties, surgical critical care, transplant surgery, acute care surgery, surgical oncology, colorectal surgery and vascular surgery.
+The primary goal of the first year is to develop entry-level skills, knowledge, and abilities while managing the surgical patient.
 The PGY-1 resident is responsible for the day-to-day care of surgical patients on the service to which they are assigned under the direct supervision of senior residents and faculty.
-These activities will provide experience in the principles of pre- and postoperative care, experience as an assistant and an operating surgeon working under direct supervision.
+These activities will provide experience in the principles of pre- and postoperative care, as well as experience as an assistant and operating surgeon working under direct supervision.